pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 1/lec3-discourse-markers.md

+---
+title: figures of speech
+date: 2025-05-08
+tags:
+  - Notes
+  - IIT Madras
+excludeSearch: false
+weight: 1
+---

 Based on the information from the sources, discourse markers are specific elements in language, often found in speech, that **do not usually form part of a "serious discussion on language"** but have very important, though often undiscussed, functions.
 They are essentially **connectors that join ideas expressed through sentences and phrases**.
 Sometimes they are referred to as **"fillers," but they are important for conveying ideas and making speech or writing coherent**.
 Discourse markers are used in both spoken and written language.

 Understanding discourse markers helps to **make language more impactful, impressive, and demonstrates a command over the language**.
 They are described as adding **emphasis and flair** to conversations.
 Effortless-sounding speech often takes a lot of effort to achieve, and paying attention to these markers is part of that effort.
 Language learning should be a conscious process, and focusing on discourse markers can significantly help in building sentences, ideas, and overall discourse understanding.